Mastering Microcontroller: Timers/ PWM/ CAN/ Low Power(MCU2)

 -

-– Voltage regulator Over Drive and Power Down mode
+– Voltage regulator Over Drive and Power Down mode05:02

 Current Measurement and datasheet comparison RUN Mode